 Although the Connecticut courts have consistently ruled that a student has no due process right to participate in interscholastic athletics, the CIAC Board of Control believes that it is important that all athletes be familiar with the CIAC Rules of Eligibility.
-To that end, the CIAC Board of Control will annually make available copies of the Rules for all student athletes.
+To that end, the CIAC Board of Control will annually make available copies of the Rules of Eligibility to school principals and athletic directors who will be responsible for distribution to all student athletes.